chanhosuh/notes-on-crypto/ethereum.md

 Transaction fields:

-- nonce:
-  number of transactions sent by originating account
-- gasprice:
-  value in wei paid per unit of gas for executing the transaction
-- gaslimit:
-  max amount of gas to be spent on transaction execution
-- to;
+- *recipient (to)*:
   recipient address, EOA or CA
   for contract creation, this is empty (zero address)
-- value:
+- *value:*
   value in wei paid to recipient for contract creation, this is the starting balance of the created contract
-- v, r, s:
-  signature values used to authenticate the sender of transaction
-- data:
+- *data:*
-  not used for contract creation usually has the ABI info needed to invoke a smart contract function
+  usually has the ABI-encoded data needed to invoke a smart contract function, but for contract creation, will have the constructor initilization and smart contract bytecode
+- *gas price*:
+  value in wei paid per unit of gas for executing the transaction
+- *gas limit*:
+  max amount of gas to be spent on transaction execution
-- init:
+- *nonce*:
-  only for contract creation
-  EVM code for contract initialization
+  number of transactions sent by originating account
+- *signature (v, r, s)*:
+  elliptic curve signature values used to authenticate the sender of transaction

+Note a transaction must be sent by an EOA, not a CA.  This is because it requires a signature, which only EOAs have.
+As mentioned above, a transaction may spawn multiple message calls as side-effects but these do not have signatures.

+The "data" field contains the encoded information to call the appropriate function on a smart contract with the necessary arguments.
+This encoding is necessary since the EVM processes bytecodes, not the higher-level abstractions of the smart contract language.
+This is analogous to how a CPU on a PC understands assembly code, not higher-level programming languages like Java or Python.
+This encoding is called the ABI.

 ## Blocks